The Minor Arcana: Understanding Life's Everyday Stories

-Dive into the world of the Minor Arcana, the 56 cards that form the backbone of the tarot deck.
+It's time to get into the Minor Arcana, the 56 cards that form the backbone of the tarot deck.
 This comprehensive guide explores the structure, symbolism, and practical applications of these often-overlooked cards, offering insights for both novice and experienced tarot readers alike.

 The Minor Arcana, often overshadowed by its more dramatic counterpart, the Major Arcana, is a treasure trove of wisdom and insight into our daily lives.
 While the Major Arcana deals with life's big themes and spiritual lessons, the Minor Arcana brings us down to earth, reflecting the ebb and flow of our everyday experiences, challenges, and triumphs.